 What do I like Best?

-In the Summer I try and end the Prague City Walking Tour at this location.
+In the Summer I try to include it as part of the Prague City Walking Tour.
 As you go through the rear entry gate next to the Riding School the first thing you see is the large pond and shortly after, the view over the main palace building up to Prague Castle.
 Nice to sit on the low wall watching the massive fish and maybe a peacock or two.

 The End of Albrecht